Ceremony for Tyre Nichols held at Mason Temple Church, where Martin Luther King Jr. gave his final speech

 "When you can beat a man, chase him down and beat him some more, and then let him lay there wounded for over 20 minutes and think nothing would happen.
 You thought that no one would respond.
 You thought no one would care," Sharpton said at Mason Temple.
 "Well, tomorrow the Vice President of the United States is coming to his funeral, and people are coming from all over the world.
 And we are coming because we're all Tyre now, and we are all going to stand up with this family."

-Sharpton will also deliver remarks at Nichols' funeral, held at 2 p.m.
+Sharpton will also deliver remarks at Nichols' funeral service, scheduled for 2 p.m.
 ET at Mississippi Boulevard Christian Church in Memphis, Tennessee, on Wednesday.

-Civil rights attorney Ben Crump, who is representing Nichos' family, is expected to also deliver remarks and members of Nichols' family.
+Civil rights attorney Ben Crump, who is representing Nichos' family, is expected to also deliver remarks, as will members of Nichols' family.
 Crump was unable to attend the press conference at Mason Temple because his flight was delayed.

 Nichols, 29, was the father of a 4-year-old boy.
 His friends and family describe him as joyful and spiritual, an avid skateboarder and photographer.